tomachalek/kombo/README.md

 It is expected that the state is a traditional JS object with (ideally) immutable values.
 This allows simple (shallow) state copying when reducing without fear of strange app behavior.
-The best way to achieve this is to use either primitive values (string, number, boolean) combined with more complex immutable data types.
+The best way to achieve this is to use primitive values (string, number, boolean) combined with immutable structured data types (e.g. Immutable.js).
-(Skeletron uses Immutable.js).

 To be able to perform asynchornous API calls, synchronize/notify other possible stores etc., stateless model